-At Predictive Engineering, we developed our expertise in computational fluid dynamics (CFD) consulting with years of CFD consultant project work in medical, aerospace, marine, HVAC, civil and automotive areas.
-Our work has been extensively benchmarked by experiments and in-service testing, giving us the necessary validation experience that allows us to provide world-class CFD service to our clients.
+At Predictive Engineering, we developed our expertise in computational fluid dynamics (CFD) consulting with years of CFD project work in medical, aerospace, marine, HVAC, civil and automotive.
+Our work has been extensively benchmarked by experiments and in-service testing, giving us the necessary validation experience for world-class CFD service to our clients.

 Our portfolio of case studies provides hard evidence of our many successful CFD consulting projects.
 These consulting endeavors include space-based communications equipment, hydroelectric spillways and HVAC air handling systems, to name just a few.
 In our CFD case studies section, you’ll find our expert work as consultants on a broad range of projects, including predicting the flow of diesel exhaust plumes, complex thermal problems with localized temperature extremes, conjugate convective-conductive thermal fluids analysis of a tightly integrated circuit board and fluid-structure-interface (FSI) work on hydraulic man-lifts or radar absorbing walls located in coastal airports.